metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_bridge_v1beta2.md

 Required:

 - `type` (String) Type of the tracing used.
-Currently the only supported type is 'jaeger' for Jaeger tracing.
-The Jaeger tracing is deprecated.
+Currently the only supported types are 'jaeger' for OpenTracing (Jaeger) tracing and 'opentelemetry' for OpenTelemetry tracing.
+The OpenTracing (Jaeger) tracing is deprecated.